Logo EPFL, École polytechnique fédérale de Lausanne

 Responsible: (MED11626, phone: 41783141830)

-Description:INTRODUCTION Recent vision-language-action models (VLAs) build upon pretrained vision-language models and leverage diverse robot datasets to demonstrate strong task execution, language following ability, and semantic generalization.
-Despite these successes, VLAs struggle with novel robot setups and require fine-tuning to achieve good performance, yet how to most effectively fine-tune them is unclear, given many possible strategies.
-This project aims to 1) develop a customised mobile robot platform that is composed of a customised and ROS2-based mobile base and robot arms with 6DOF (ViperX 300 S and Widowx 250), and 2) establish a vision system equiped with RGBD cameras which is used for data collection, 3) deploy a pre-trained VLA model locally for robot manipulation with a focus of household environment, and 4) platform testing, validation and delivery.
+Description:INTRODUCTION Recent vision-language-action models (VLAs) build upon pre-trained vision-language models and leverage diverse robot datasets to demonstrate strong task execution, language-following ability, and semantic generalisation.
+Despite these successes, VLAs struggle with novel robot setups and require fine-tuning to achieve good performance; however, the most effective way to fine-tune them is unclear, given the numerous possible strategies.
+This project aims to 1) develop a customised mobile robot platform that is composed of a customised and ROS2-based mobile base and robot arms with 6DOF (ViperX 300 S and Widowx 250), and 2) establish a vision system equipped with RGBD cameras which is used for data collection, 3) deploy a pre-trained VLA model locally for robot manipulation by using reinforcemnet and imittaion learning, with a focus of household environment, and 4) platform testing, validation and delivery.
 Excellent programming skill (Python) is a plus.
-For applicants not from EPFL, to obtain the student status at EPFL, the following conditions must be fulfilled (an attestation has to be provided during the online registration): [1] To be registered at a university for the whole duration of the project [2] The project must be required in the academic program and recognized by the home university [3] The duration of the project is a minimum of 2 months and a maximum of 12 months [4] To be accepted by an EPFL professor to do a project under his supervision For an internship, six months at least is suggested.
-WHAT WE HAVE: [1] Ready-and-easy-to-use robot platforms: including ViperX 300S and WidowX-250, configured with 4 RealSense D405, various grippers, and mobile robot platform [2] Computing resources: TWO desktop PC with NVIDIA GPU 4090 [3] HPC cluster with 1000h/month on NVIDIA A100 and A100fat : can use 1000 hours of A100 and A100 fat NVIDIA GPU every month, supports large-scale training and fine-tuning.
+Importance: We have well-documented tutorials of how to use robots, teleoperation for data collection, how to use the HPC cluster, and a complete pipeline to train robot policy.
+For applicants not from EPFL, to obtain the student status at EPFL, the following conditions must be fulfilled (an attestation has to be provided during the online registration): [1] To be registered at a university for the whole duration of the project [2] The project must be required in the academic program and recognised by the home university [3] The duration of the project is a minimum of 2 months and a maximum of 12 months [4] To be accepted by an EPFL professor to do a project under his supervision For an internship, six months at least is suggested.
+WHAT WE HAVE: [1] Ready-and-easy-to-use robot platforms: including ViperX 300S and WidowX-250, configured with 4 RealSense D405, various grippers, and mobile robot platform [2] Computing resources: TWO desktop PC with NVIDIA GPU 5090 and 4090 [3] HPC cluster with 1000h/month on NVIDIA A100 and A100fat : can use 1000 hours of A100 and A100 fat NVIDIA GPU every month, supports large-scale training and fine-tuning.
 Interested students can apply by sending an email to sichao.liu@epfl.ch.
 Please attach your transcript and past/current experience on the related topics.
 The position is open until we have final candidates.
 Otherwise, the position will be closed.
-Recommend to read: [1] https://www.physicalintelligence.company/blog [2] Kim, Moo Jin, Chelsea Finn, and Percy Liang.
+Recommend to read: [1] LeRobot: Making AI for Robotics more accessible with end-to-end learning, https://github.com/huggingface/lerobot [2] Kim, Moo Jin, Chelsea Finn, and Percy Liang.
 "Fine-tuning vision-language-action models: Optimizing speed and success." arXiv preprint arXiv:2502.19645 (2025).
-[3] https://docs.trossenrobotics.com/aloha_docs/2.0/specifications.html Benchmark: [1] LeRobot: Making AI for Robotics more accessible with end-to-end learning [2] DROID: A Large-Scale In-the-Wild Robot Manipulation Dataset [3] DiT-Block Policy: The Ingredients for Robotic Diffusion Transformers [4] Open X-Embodiment: Robotic Learning Datasets and RT-X Models
+[3] https://docs.trossenrobotics.com/aloha_docs/2.0/specifications.html [4] Lee BK, Hachiuma R, Ro YM, Wang YC, Wu YH.
+Unified Reinforcement and Imitation Learning for Vision-Language Models. arXiv preprint arXiv:2510.19307.
+2025 Oct 22.
+Benchmark: [1] LeRobot: Making AI for Robotics more accessible with end-to-end learning [2] DROID: A Large-Scale In-the-Wild Robot Manipulation Dataset [3] DiT-Block Policy: The Ingredients for Robotic Diffusion Transformers [4] Open X-Embodiment: Robotic Learning Datasets and RT-X Models

 3 projects found.